j2store/userguide/content_plugin_settings.md

     * Main image width & Additional image width - Set the image width in pixels
 * Save and close the window.

+Content plugin settings were made successfully.
+Now, it is ready to be used in the store.